 How does God think about the Sabbath?

-First, we study how it happened that the Sabbath became a day of rest and then we read about the future of the Sabbath.
-We also address the question about celebrating Sunday as Sabbath.
+First, we study how it happened that the Sabbath became a day of rest and why God commanded to keep it and what promises are related to it.
+Then we read scriptures about the future of the Sabbath and we address the question about celebrating Sunday as Sabbath.

 The Bible reports on the very first Sabbath, the seventh day: